History of Christchurch, Dorset: Schooling

-Services and transport
+Transport

 The railway came to Christchurch in 1847 although the nearest station, Christchurch Road, was at Holmsley (now the tea rooms) and passengers were taken the rest of the way by omnibus.
 A station was built in the town, close to the existing one, in 1862 and was served by a branch line from Ringwood.
 Christchurch joined the mainline in 1883 and a new station was built.
 The branch line to Ringwood remained open until 1935.
 The arrival of the railways affected maritime trade.
 As the century passed, more and more imports came by rail and less by sea.
 By 1906 the trade had all but finished.
 In 1908 Christchurch Council rebuilt and re-fendered the Town Quay which then became the centre for the many pleasure boat companies that had grown to serve the tourist trade.
 The last trade vessel to leave the Town Quay was a 60-ton Thames barge called Gerald which came to collect gravel on 12 July 1938.
 Mudeford however remains a working quay to this day.

+Other improvements

 A gas works was built in 1853, and gas started to take over from oil as the principal form of street lighting.
 It was not until 1930 that electric took over, even though The Bournemouth and Poole Electricity Company had opened a power station in the town in 1903.

-In 1873, following the General Inclosure Act of 1845, over 300 acres of common land were enclosed.
+In 1873, following the Inclosure Act 1845 (8 & 9 Vict. c.
+118), over 300 acres of common land were enclosed.
 This area to the north of the town stretched from east to west as far as the Avon and Stour respectively, and thus prevented expansion.
 Following the enclosure of the Portfield, as it was then known, there was a substantial increase in population.
 Between 1871 and 1891, the population of the town increased by around 225% to almost 15,000.
 The second of the town's workhouses, which later became the hospital; the Drill Hall, both of the Clarendon Road schools and a police station were all built on the old Portfield but most was given over to housing.
 Today all that remains of the Portfield is the town's recreation ground, an area of about 10 acres, but the name lives on through Portfield Hall, Road, Close and School.